kinmury/obsidian-miss-w-template/Slip-Box/MISSW - Workflow/Dataview.md

 This is the simplest way you can use Dataview, by using `SQL` Queries (from now on **Dataview Queries**).
 But if you know how to program code, you can use Dataview alongside `JavaScript` and do really interesting stuff (like the `issues-table-like-kanban` that I've added to this vault in [[Issues]]).

-There are a lot of things that can be done with this plugin, and I cannot explain all to you, no only because is not the point of this documentation, but also because it's already been explain much better by the creators of said plugin.
-Just search for their repository, there you'll find the **Full Documentation** on how to use it.
+There are a lot of things that can be done with this plugin, and I cannot explain it all to you, not only because is not the point of this documentation, but also because it's already been explain much better by the creators of said plugin.
+Just search for their repository on GitHub, there you'll find the **Full Documentation** on how to use it.

 And also not everyone may know how to use `SQL` or `JavaScript`, so... if you are new to this, just stick with `SQL` for now and when you know how Dataview works, you can move on using `JavaScript` (alongside your own `CSS` snippets).